Open-Secuity-Protocols/Open-Security-Protocols/README.md

 ---

 - [x] You first need to get a `virtual machine`, preferably on any Cloud provider of your choice.
-- You don't need to pay for the machine since a majority of the providers always have services that are free forever.
+- [x] You don't need to pay for the machine since a majority of the providers always have services that are free forever.
 In this case, we will use `Oracle Cloud`.
+- [x] Sign Up on the platform.
+- [x] Select a region where you want it to be provisioned then proceed to spin up a virtual machine that is `free forever`.
+- [x] This will come with `1GB RAM` and `1 CPU`.
+This should be enough for personal use.
+- [x] Choose `Ubuntu` as your OS since it easier to set up on this one.
+- [x] Ensure that you have generate an `SSH Public key and Private key pair` then add the public key during the set up process.